aws-samples/serverless-patterns/iot-sns-sqs-sam/README.md

    cd serverless-patterns/iot-sns-sqs-cfn
    ```

-1. From the command line, use AWS CLI to deploy the AWS resources for the pattern as specified in the template.yml file:
+1. From the command line, use AWS SAM to deploy the AWS resources for the pattern as specified in the template.yml file:
    ```
-   aws cloudformation create-stack --stack-name <NameOfTheStack> --template-body file://template.yaml
+   sam deploy --guided --capabilities CAPABILITY_NAMED_IAM
    ```
 1. You can also use AWS CloudFormation console and paste the template.yml file in the designer and deploy it by passing the below required parameters.